Congo, M23 rebels peace signing delayed over wording of pact

 "We are ready to sign a declaration of engagement between the government and former members of the rebel group known as M23," he said in Kinshasa.
 Bertrand Bisimwa, the head of the M23 political wing, declined to comment.

-Ugandan President Yoweri Museveni and envoys from the African Union and M23 and Western diplomats waited for over two hours at the venue for the ceremony to start but the Congolese government delegation did not enter the room, he said.
+Ugandan President Yoweri Museveni and envoys from the African Union and M23 as well as Western diplomats waited for more than two hours for the ceremony to start but the Congolese government delegation did not enter the room.

 M23's rebellion had at times risked sucking Congo's neighbours into a wider conflict.
 United Nations experts documented evidence that Rwanda and Uganda had supported the rebels, straining relations with Kinshasa.
 Both Kigali and Kampala repeatedly denied the allegations.

+"There is some good news from the Democratic Republic of the Congo," U.N.
+Secretary-General Ban Ki-moon told the General Assembly in a briefing, referring to the end of hostilities.
+He did not mention the delay in signing a pact.

+"These are important steps, for there is no purely military solution to the rebellion by the M23 or by any other armed group," Ban said, cautioning that "there are dozens of other armed groups still plaguing the eastern DRC."

-The accord will address issues such as amnesty - for the act of rebellion, though not for crimes against humanity - and also allows reintegration of vetted rebels into the army.
+The Congo accord will address issues such as amnesty - for the act of rebellion, though not for crimes against humanity.
+It also allows for reintegration of vetted rebels into the army.

-"We have said it should be a document that focuses on ending the rebellion, not settling all the problems between Congo, Rwanda and Uganda," one senior diplomat said.
+"We have said it should be a document that focuses on ending the rebellion, not settling all the problems between Congo, Rwanda and Uganda," said one senior diplomat.

 "For acts of rebellion, the DRC government is ready to offer amnesty.
 But there is no amnesty for major war crimes."